mizosoft/methanol/docs/caching.md

 * The cache only stores responses to GETs.
 This is typical for most caches.
 * The cache never stores [partial responses][partial-content-mdn].
 * Only the most recent response [variant][vary-mdn] can be stored.
 * The cache doesn't store responses that have a `Vary` header with any of the values: `Cookie`, `Cookie2`, `Authorization`, `Proxy-Authroization`.
-That's because the `HttpClient` can implicitly add these to requests, so Methanol won't be able to access their values to match responses against.
+The first two if the client has a configured `CookieHandler`, the latter two if the client has a configured `Authentciator`.
+That's because `HttpClient` can implicitly add these to requests, so Methanol won't be able to access their values to match requests against.

 [rfc7234]: https://tools.ietf.org/html/rfc7234
 [range-requests-mdn]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests